-Contribution to Intergovernmental Panel on Climate Change (IPCC)
+Contribution to Intergovernmental Panel on Climate Change

 Canada is an active participant in the IPCC.
 Many Canadian experts from government, universities, the private sector and other organizations make significant contributions to the preparation of IPCC assessment reports.
 Canada also has members on the IPCC Bureau, the Task Force Bureau on National Greenhouse Gas Inventories and the Task Group on Data and Scenario Support for Impact and Climate Analysis.

-- Date Modified:
+- Date modified: